-Tier 4 students are permitted to work in the UK and the number of hours allowed is based on what kind of course you are studying.
+Student visa-holding students (formerly Tier 4 visas) are permitted to work in the UK and the number of hours allowed is based on what kind of course you are studying.

-- Degree-level and above: you can work a maximum of 20 hours per week during term time and a maximum of 40 hours per week during holiday periods
+- Sub-degree level (pre-sessional or Foundation courses): you can work a maximum of 10 hours per week during term time and full time during holiday periods only

-- Sub-degree (Pre-sessional and Foundation): you can work a maximum of 10 hours per week during term time and a maximum of 40 hours per week during holiday periods
+- Degree-level and above: you can work a maximum of 20 hours per week during term time and full time during holiday periods

 Your visa should also state exactly what your work entitlement is, but if you are unsure about anything then please ask the Visa & Compliance Team.

-If you have any questions about your work entitlement or would like to speak to an Advisor, E: firstname.lastname@example.org
+If you have any questions about your work entitlement, Graduate Route, or would like to speak to an Advisor, E: firstname.lastname@example.org